gnu-octave/octave-doctest/README.rst

 All adjascent white space is collapsed into a single space before comparison, so right now doctest can't detect a failure that's purely a whitespace difference.

-It can't run examples that are longer than one line of code (so, for example, no loops that take more than one line).
-This is difficult because I haven't found a good way to mark these subsequent lines as part-of-the-source-code rather than part-of-the-result.
-However, variables that you define in one line do carry over to the next.

 I haven't found a good way of isolating the variables that you define in the tests from the variables used to run the test.
 So,